Cyber Wknd ’24

 10. Minimal clicks means maximum sales

-Wherever possible you want aim for as few clicks as possible before the actual payment process on your online store.
+Wherever possible you want to aim for as few clicks as possible before the actual payment process on your online store.

 Cyber tips for shoppers